Aariq/biostatistics-recitation-2018/README.md

 Feel free to fork and edit to use for your own course.
 If you notice mistakes or have suggestions for improvement, please file an issue.

+I also re-worked all the problem sets to be done in RMarkdown documents.
+These are hosted in a separate, private repository, but please feel free to contact me if you are interested in modifying them for your own use.

 ## Update 2019-08-27